mycoboco/beluga/INSTALL.md

     "--include-system=/usr/local/include",
     "--include-system=/usr/local/lib32/bcc/gcc/include-fixed",
     "--include-system=/usr/include",
+    "--target=x86-linux",
     "-v",
     "-o", "$3",
     "$2",

-The first line invokes `sea-canaey` installed in `/usr/local/bin/` and the rest specifies options to it. `sc.h` is processed by `#include` and thus C comments exclude unnecessary lines. `"$1"`, `"$2"` and `"$3"` have special meanings and will be replaced by user-provided options, an input file name and an output file name respectively.
-For example, when you run `bcc` with these options:
+The first line invokes `beluga` installed in `/usr/local/bin/` and the rest specifies options to it. `beluga.h` is processed by `#include` and thus C comments exclude unnecessary lines. `"$1"`, `"$2"` and `"$3"` have special meanings and will be replaced by user-provided options, an input file name and an output file name respectively.
+For example, when you run `bcc` with these
+options:

     -I/path/to/headers -o foo.o -c foo.c

-options to the preprocessor (`-I/path/to/headers` in this example) substitute for `$1`, `foo.c` does for `$2`. `$3` is replaced by a generated temporary name to pass the result to the compiler.
+options to the preprocessor (`-I/path/to/headers` in this example) substitute for `$1`, `foo.c` does for `$2`. `$3` is replaced by a generated temporary name to pass the result to the assembler.

-Note that options for system header paths (starting with `--include-system=` above) follow `$1` to let `sea-canary` inspect user-provided paths given by `-isystem` first (if any); the driver translates `-isystem` into `--include-system` to deliver to `sea-canary`.
+Note that options for system header paths (starting with `--include-system=` above) follow `$1` to let the preprocessor inspect user-provided paths given by `-isystem` first (if any); the driver translates `-isystem` into `--include-system` to deliver to the preprocessor.

-This shows an example of `beluga.h`:

-    "/usr/local/bin/beluga",
-    "--target=x86-linux",
-    "-v",
-    "$1",
-    "-o", "$3",
-    "$2",

-You rarely need to change this probably except for the installation directory of `beluga`.

 `beluga` takes advantage of an assembler and a linker from the target system and you have to ensure the driver be able to access them by giving proper paths in `as.h` and `ld.h`.

-`as.h` is as simple as `beluga.h`:
+This shows an example of `as.h`:

     "/usr/bin/as",
     "--32",